BrightspaceUI/actions/vdiff/README.md

 See the [`@brightspace-ui/testing` repo's README](https://github.com/BrightspaceUI/testing#running-tests) to learn more about these flags.

 **Notes:**
-* You can also run this action in your release workflow to confirm the `main` branch is in a good state before releasing.
+* You can also run this action in the release workflow to confirm the `main` branch is in a good state before releasing.
 If there's a problem, a PR will be opened against `main` to get the goldens back in the expected state.
-This mostly comes down to a time versus risk trade-off - the risk of things getting out of sync may be lower than the time taken to run your vdiff tests every release.
+This mostly comes down to a time versus risk trade-off - the risk of things getting out of sync may be lower than the time taken to run the vdiff tests every release.
 * You can use the standard `GITHUB_TOKEN` that exists automatically, but will need to [set up the AWS secrets](#setting-up-aws-access-creds).

 ## Setting Up AWS Access Creds

-In order to have the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` secrets available to you, you will need to [add that to your repo setup in repo-settings](https://github.com/Brightspace/repo-settings/blob/main/docs/vdiff.md).
+In order to have the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` secrets available in a repo, [add that to the repo's setup in repo-settings](https://github.com/Brightspace/repo-settings/blob/main/docs/vdiff.md).

 ## Removing CODEOWNER Restrictions for Golden PRs

-If you have a `CODEOWNERS` file for your repo, you may not want the vdiff pull requests to have the same restrictions as other PRs.
+If the repo has a `CODEOWNERS` file, it may not be desirable to have the vdiff pull requests set up with the same restrictions as other PRs.
 Golden PRs are usually opened against a branch that will be reviewed later by a code owner anyways.
-To remove the code owner restriction on these golden PRs, you can add the following to your `CODEOWNERS` file:
+To remove the code owner restriction on these golden PRs, add the following to the `CODEOWNERS` file:

 ```
-*       @<your_team> <some_username>
+*       @<some_team> <some_username>
 golden/
 .vdiff.json
 ```